 Notes

-• Serving size: This recipe makes two smaller pizzas to serve 4 to 5 people for lunch or dinner with your favorite salad.
-It will serve 6 or more people as an appetizer.
+• Serving size: If using our homemade Neopolitan pizza dough, it makes about two small to medium-sized pizzas to serve 4 to 5 people for lunch or dinner with your favorite salad.

 • Leftovers and storage: This pizza is best eaten right away so the crust does not become soggy from the tomato juice, but leftovers will keep for around 3 days in an airtight container in the fridge.
-To reheat, place the pizza slices on a baking sheet in a 350 degrees F heated oven until heated through.
+To reheat, place the pizza slices on a baking sheet in a 350°F oven until heated through.

 Nutrition